 What Tax Returns Must The Executor File?

-An overview of all the tax returns the executor might need to file on behalf of the deceased person or the estate.
+An executor might need to file several different types of tax returns on behalf of the deceased person or the estate.

-Taxes are a big part of an executor's responsibilities—and may seem like the most intimidating part.
-The good news is that you probably won't be dealing with any complicated tax issues.
-Also keep in mind that you can hire experts to help you with tax questions and use estate funds to pay for their services.
+Taxes are a big part of an executor’s responsibilities—and might seem like the most intimidating part.
+If you’re an executor, the good news is that you probably won’t be dealing with complicated tax issues.
+Also, keep in mind that you can hire experts with estate funds to help you with tax questions.

 Personal Income Tax (State and Federal)